meta-introspector/git-submodules-rs-nix/docs/sops/SOP_Web_Spider_Corpus_Building.md

 ```

 #### 3.3.
 Output
 The tool will create a directory named `corpus/web_sources/` in the project root.
-Inside this directory, each successfully fetched and processed web page will have its extracted text content saved as a *new* `.txt` file.
-The filenames are derived from the URL to ensure uniqueness and readability.
+Inside this directory, each successfully fetched and processed web page will have its extracted text content saved as a *new* `.txt` file. *   The filenames are derived from the URL to ensure uniqueness and readability (e.g., `https://example.com/path/to/page.html` might become `example.com_path_to_page.html.txt`).
 No existing files will be modified.

 ### 4. Configuration
 URLs are now read from Markdown files specified as command-line arguments.
 This allows for flexible input of URLs without modifying the source code.